 MA (Distinction) Integrative Relationship Therapy University of Hull

-I lecture at Masters level for the Relate Institute.
+I formerly lectured at Masters level for the Relate Institute (University of Hull)

-I work with the Hearsay Charitable Trust as an Associate Psychotherapist helping children and families cope with disability including autistic spectrum disorders (ASDs) including ADHD and Aspergers syndrome. .
+I acted as Clinical Lead for the Hearsay Trust for many years helping children and families understand and cope better with disability including autistic spectrum disorders (ASDs), ADHD and Asperger's syndrome.

 As a Registered and Accredited member of BACP I adhere to a strict code of ethics and practice.